LassePSH/portfolio/_posts/2024-05-01-fractality-of-streets.md

 ![plot](/images/fractality/degrees.png)

 It can be seen that the two distributions both follows a power-law, highlighting the fractal nature of street networks.
+The Sierpinski triangle is constructed from multiple equilateral triangles, which serve as the fundamental building blocks.
+These base triangles combine to form higher levels of hierarchy.
+A similar analogy applies to street networks, where clusters of '15-minute cities' combine to form larger urban areas, urban areas combine to create cities, cities combines to create regions, and so on.